-1. Opening number of design, supply and installation projects for new buildings refers to design, supply and installation projects for new buildings with engagement confirmed and not yet completed as at the beginning date of the relevant year indicated.
+^{1.} Opening number of design, supply and installation projects for new buildings refers to design, supply and installation projects for new buildings with engagement confirmed and not yet completed as at the beginning date of the relevant year/period indicated.

-2. Number of design, supply and installation projects for new buildings awarded refers to design, supply and installation projects for new buildings awarded to the Group during the relevant year indicated.
+^{2.} Number of design, supply and installation projects for new buildings awarded refers to design, supply and installation projects for new buildings awarded to the Group during the relevant year/period indicated.

-3. Number of design, supply and installation projects for new buildings completed refers to design, supply and installation projects for new buildings completed by the Group during the relevant year indicated.
+^{3.} Number of design, supply and installation projects for new buildings completed refers to design, supply and installation projects for new buildings completed by the Group during the relevant year/period indicated.

-4. Closing number of design, supply and installation projects for new buildings refers to design, supply and installation projects for new buildings with engagement confirmed and not yet completed as at the end of the relevant year indicated.
+^{4.} Closing number of design, supply and installation projects for new buildings refers to design, supply and installation projects for new buildings with engagement confirmed and not yet completed as at the end of the relevant year/period indicated.

-As at 31 March 2016, 2017 and 2018, the value of the Group's design, supply and installation projects for new buildings on hand amounted to approximately HK\$689.6 million, HK\$575.3 million and HK\$634.7 million, respectively.
-The following table sets forth the movement of the value of the Group's design, supply and installation projects for new buildings during the Track Record Period:
+As at 31 March 2016, 2017 and 2018, 31 August 2018 and the Latest Practicable Date, the value of the Group's design, supply and installation projects for new buildings on hand amounted to approximately HK\$689.6 million, HK\$575.3 million, HK\$634.7 million, HK\$681.8 million, and HK\$623.2 million, respectively.
+The following table sets forth the movement of the value of the Group's design, supply and installation projects for new buildings during the relevant period: